 Edvard Moser on spatial navigation and place cells/grid cells.
 For this topic he was awarded the Nobel prize 2014.

-Haim Sompolinsky with a theoretical perspective on sensory representations.
+Haim Sompolinsky with a theoretical perspective on sensory representations memory in distributed circuits.
 Coming from physics, Haim Sompolinsky helped transferring the physics of phase transitions to the mathematical modeling of neuronal network models in the late 80s.

 Some of the links might be outdated in a couple of years, but I hope that researchers will start uploading more recent and well-prepared talks in the years to come, replacing overcrowded plenary talks by often jet-lagged speakers.